 Carbon Fibre Nylon filament is very hygroscopic (more than PLA) and it is critical that it is kept in the resealable bag provided to ensure it continues to print well.
 The filament when produced was packed and sealed immediately to remain unexposed to moisture from the air.
 When the filament absorbs too much moisture from the surrounding air, the print quality will reduce, and the predictability of results diminish.

 Carbon Fibre Nylon can be carefully dehydrated at 65 degrees Celsius for 4-5 hours.
 Ovens are often poorly calibrated so please remember to do a test sample of 5 meters first and where possible use an external oven thermometer (these are available at kitchenware shops).

 Some helpful printing tips;

 - Print using an enclosure

 - First layer adhesion is key to stop the part lifting and failing.
-Minimise this by adjusting some of the following;
+Minimize this by adjusting some of the following;

 - Lower your z height

 - increasing the first layer height and/or width

 - Stringing can be a challenge so you should adjust your retraction settings (print retraction spikes) and consider “Avoid crossing outline for travel movements” in Slicers like Simply 3D.